 Q: Am I permitted to fly first person view (FPV)?

 A: Yes, FPV flying is permitted under FAA rules as long as the aircraft or drone is within visual line of sight of the pilot and you use a spotter.
 AMA members are covered by the FAA's Special Rule for Model Aircraft.
 As long as AMA members follow AMA’s safety guidelines for these activities, they can continue to fly.
 The rules listed on the FAA UAS website do not negate the modeling activities and related safety procedures established in AMA’s community-based safety program.

 Many FPV video transmitters exceed the Federal Communications Commission (FCC) power output limit for unlicensed use, and some operate on frequencies that require a license.
 An amateur radio (HAM) operator's license is required to operate most FPV transmitters.

 A: The FAA does not have agents looking for violations.
 They respond to "incidents" such as close calls with full size aircraft or complaints from citizens or law enforcement about unsafe sUAS operations.
 Most violations result in warning letters to the pilot or operator.

 Q: Can I take aerial pictures at my friend's party or wedding?

 A: There are two issues here.
 You cannot fly over people, so any pictures or video should be taken from a location that does not require flying over people.
-You cannot sell any pictures or video you take.
+You cannot sell or profit from any pictures or video you take.
 That would make you a commercial pilot and special rules and licensing apply to commercial operators.

 Q: What else should I know?

 The FAA rules for drones and R/C aircraft are under ongoing review and revision.
-The FAA Authorization Act, which among other things, governs drone and R/C aircraft use and operation will come up again in the fall of 2017.
+The FAA Authorization Act, which among other things governs drone and R/C aircraft use and operation, will come up again in the fall of 2017.
 The rules for recreational and commercial drone and R/C aircraft may be changed yet again.